up9inc/consul-docker/README.md

 * Log in to your UP9 account on https://up9.com/.
 * Authenticate your UP9 CLI - In your terminal window - `up9 auth:login`
-* Create the nessesary Envoy configuration files: `up9 tap:create-docker-compose-consul 19001 <give-it-a-name>`
+* Create the necessary Envoy configuration files: `up9 tap:create-docker-compose-consul 19001 <give-it-a-name>`
 * Run `docker-compose -f docker-compose.yaml -f docker-compose-up9.yaml up`

 ## Using the apps